-Thanks to plugins, you can extend the features of DSS.
-You can write your own plugins, use them on your DSS instance, share them with your team or with the world.
+Thanks to plugins, you can extend the features of Dataiku DSS.
+You can write your own plugins, use them on your Dataiku DSS instance, and share them with your team or with the world.

 If you want to know about using plugins, see our reference guide on plugins.

 A plugin in DSS can contain several related components.
 In this tutorial, we’ll be writing two custom components.

 For example, a plugin dedicated to Salesforce could contain several datasets to access several parts of the ecosystem, and several data enrichment recipes.